itamarkast/UoEmorphology/assessment.md

 - What did I find especially useful this time?
 - What did I find especially unhelpful this time?

+## Prompts for in-class discussion

+### Questions for self-reflection (already done in your journals):

+- Name something you're good at
+- Say what you're at uni for
+- Two memories with marks

+### Questions for group discussion (in groups of 3-4)

+1. What are you taking this course for?
+2. What do you want to get out of it?

+### Questions for class discussion

+- What do we really want to evaluate?
+- How would we like that to be assessed?
+- What would you like to create?

 ## Ungrading resources